Nicolae Berechet

-Nicolae Berechet (April 16, 1915 in Dioşti, Dolj County – August 14, 1936 in Berlin) was a Romanian boxer who competed in the 1936 Summer Olympics.
+Nicolae Berechet (April 16, 1915 – August 19, 1936) was a Romanian boxer who competed in the 1936 Summer Olympics.
+He was born in Dioști, Dolj County.
 On August 11, 1936 he was eliminated in the first round of the featherweight class after losing his fight to Evald Seeberg.
-A few days after the match he died mysteriously of blood poisoning and was buried in Berlin.
+A few days after the match he died mysteriously of blood poisoning in Berlin and was buried there.